starknet-io/starknet.js/www/docs/API/signer.md

 signer.**signMessage**(typedData, accountAddress) => _Promise < Signature >_

-Sign an JSON object for off-chain usage with the StarkNet private key and return the signature.
+Sign an JSON object for off-chain usage with the Starknet private key and return the signature.
 This adds a message prefix so it can't be interchanged with transactions.

 _typedData_ - JSON object to be signed _accountAddress_ - calldata to be passed in deploy constructor